 Branches of foreign banks are subject to income tax at a rate of 20 percent.

-Where the diverted profits tax applies, the applicable tax rate is 25 percent, and income subject to the ORIP rules is taxed at 20 percent.
+Where the diverted profits tax applies, the applicable tax rate is 25 percent (although this is due to rise to 31 percent from April 1, 2023), and income subject to the ORIP rules is taxed at 20 percent.

-The digital services tax rate is 2 percent of group revenue derived from UK users (in excess of a de minimis revenue of GBP25 million), although there is an alternative 'safe harbour' calculation for groups with low operating margins.
+The digital services tax rate is 2 percent of group revenue derived from UK users (in excess of a de minimis revenue of GBP25 million), although there is an alternative “safe harbor” calculation for groups with low operating margins.